rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 {{< accordion title="How do I delete or cancel my services?" col="in" href="accordion15" >}}

-Cloud accounts can be closed by the account owner at any time, but Rackspace cannot perform this action.
+The account owner can close cloud accounts at any time, but Rackspace cannot perform this action.
 Instead, the account owner must initiate the closure through the [Rackspace Customer Portal](https://login.rackspace.com/) by using the following steps:

-1. Review all services to ensure that your data is backed up outside of the Rackspace environment.
+1. Review all services to ensure that you back up your data outside of the Rackspace environment.
 2. Ensure that all Cloud products are stopped and deleted (such as Cloud Servers, Images, Cloud Files, Cloud Block Storage, and so on).
 3. In the upper-right corner of the page, click **Account > Account Settings**.
 4. At the bottom of the Account Settings page, click **Cancel My Account**.
-5. Choose a reason from the provided list, check the box at the bottom of the page, and then type the word "cancel" into the text box.
+5. Choose a reason from the provided list, check the box at the bottom of the page, and enter `cancel` in the text box.
 6. Click **Cancel Account**.

-Cancellations cannot be intiated over the phone.
+You cannot initiate cancellations over the phone.
 Dedicated customers can initiate account cancellation by opening a ticket in the [Rackspace Customer Portal](https://login.rackspace.com/).
 The cancellation submission is your authorized approval for Rackspace to delete your account and cancel your services in their entirety.
 If you do not have a copy of your data outside of our cloud